Marc Kreydenweiss - Alsace Lerchenberg Pinot Gris 2022

 Wine rated (2024 guide) 92/100

 Clay soils with sandstone and schist at the foot of the Mönchberg.
-Pleasant freshness in the bouquet, revealing notes of white-fleshed fruits.
-With good density, the wine combines sweetness, depth, and tension.
-A wine whose creator is attuned to the terroir, with clarity and freshness as his leitmotif.
+The bouquet offers a pleasant freshness, revealing notes of white-fleshed fruits.
+With good body, the wine combines sweetness, depth, and structure.
+A wine whose maker is attuned to the terroir, with clarity and freshness as its defining characteristics.
 Now – 2032